-- Adding value through development of new and improved market products - Need to develop new products for local market consumption, as well as tap into new export markets particularly in Asia and Middle East; including product development, marketing, promotion and distribution, and new products e.g. usage of seaweed - Need for a coherent regional and collective brand identity for the West's seafood - Adding value through local processing - Need to develop and encourage local processing of fisheries and aquaculture products so that the full value of the product is retained in the local economy - Need to consider alternative processing i.e. improving existing products through existing traditional processing e.g. purification, filleting, salting, drying, and smoking etc. - Need for provision of processing support with regard to processing units - Potential for tourism and educational opportunities with regard to processing methods above e.g. undertaking filleting workshops; - Adding value through improved infrastructure - Need for improved landing facilities at smaller piers and harbours e.g. (cranes / hoists for removing catch from boats more quickly, storage facilities and compounds and ice to ensure product remains - Need for improved supply chain management e.g. enhanced co-operation in distribution and stock management. - Adding value through improved product offering - Need to promote local produce further through: improving the appearance, marketing and packaging of local products; highlighting local attributes of the area; potential for shared approach within a region building upon other product development schemes e.g. BIM supports; using eco-labelling and organic labelling; improved collaboration with partners and actors in the supply chain; research and feasibility studies on market demand, shelf life, catchment areas etc.
+- Adding value through local processing - Need to develop and encourage local processing of fisheries and aquaculture products so that the full value of the product is retained in the local economy; - Need to consider alternative processing i.e. improving existing products through existing traditional processing e.g. purification, filleting, salting, drying, and smoking etc. - Need for provision of processing support with regard to processing units - Potential for tourism and educational opportunities with regard to processing methods above e.g. undertaking filleting workshops; - Adding value through improved infrastructure - Need for improved landing facilities at smaller piers and harbours e.g. (cranes / hoists for removing catch from boats more quickly, storage facilities and ice to ensure product remains fresh) - Adding value through development of new and improved market products - Need to develop new products for local market consumption, as well as tap into new export markets particularly in Asia and Middle East; including product development, marketing, promotion and distribution - Adding value through improved product offering - Need to promote local produce further through: improving the appearance, marketing and packaging of local products; highlighting local attributes of the area; potential for shared approach within a region; using official quality labels and symbols (e.g. Protected Designation of Origin, protected Geographical Indication and Traditional Specialty Guaranteed); using eco-labelling and organic labelling; exploring new supply chains and improving local supply chains; improved collaboration with partners and actors in the supply chain; research and feasibility studies on market demand, shelf life, catchment areas etc.